CiaranMoran27/Testing/Project/README.md

 The following observations were drawn from Fig X:
 - Data Distribution:
   - Petal width data doesn’t overlap with other features across all species.
-This observation suggests that a machine learning model could identify this attribute while retaining all other iris features in the model.
+This observation confirms that a machine learning classification model could identify this attribute while retaining all other iris features in the model.
   - Petal length data range is the largest, especially for the virginica species.
   - Although the skew model indicated that petal width data as a whole had a skew value nearest to zero, it can be observed in the boxplot that the distribution appears negatively skewed for the Versicolour species on its own.
 This observation was made as the median is closer to the first quartile while the lower whisker is shorter than that of the top whisker.
 This can also be observed on the histogram in Fig X.
 - Outliers: